| |

 molecules and complexes can be investigated by in-situ atomic

-force microscopy by immobilising the biomolecules of interest
+force microscopy (AFM) by immobilising the biomolecules of interest

 (nucleic acids, proteins, carbohydrates, …) via physical,